seL4/l4v/docs/arch-split.md

 immediately recognise that something was wrong.

-The convention is that in architecture-specific theories, we initially give *all* types, constants and lemmas with the architecture-specific `arch_global_naming` scheme.
+The convention is that in architecture-specific theories, we initially give *all* types, constants and lemmas the architecture-specific `arch_global_naming` scheme.
 Then, in generic theories, we use *requalification* to selectively extract just those types, constants and facts which are expected to exist on all architectures.